All outdoor workers in California have workplace safety and health rights that protect them from the heat and other hazards. Know your rights:

 Water

-they are working.
-There should be enough water for each worker to drink one quart or more per hour.
+There should be enough water for each worker to drink at least 32 ounces per hour.
+32 ounces is equal to four cups, or one quart per hour.

 Employees are allowed and encouraged to take a preventative cool-down rest in the shade when they feel the need